f3d-app/f3d/doc/libf3d/OPTIONS.md

     std::cout << "Line Width: unset" << std::endl;
   }
 ```

+It's even more true with the few optional boolean options as std::optional has an implicit boolean cast operator.

 ## String API

 The most generic and flexible API, as it rely on parsing and string generation.